VaGuruva/bookshopapp/README.md

 ![image](https://user-images.githubusercontent.com/16704814/112531339-20dc4880-8db0-11eb-9cd7-e1d921def771.png)

 # Use case
 Use accesses site and is able to view books.
-When they try to orde

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.